-- Overview Introduces key terms and concepts, and provides information about the user interface and its views, such as Dashboard, Reports, Administration, and more. - Integrating GAAP and Customer Environments Describes how to install and use the Integration Hub (iHub) to integrate GAAP with Customer resources. - Creating Applications and Modules Explains how to create applications using the Callflow Editor, descriptions of each block, and how to work with prompts. - Troubleshooting Provides solutions to common questions you might have about working with GAAP.
+- Logging In Describes how to log in and out of Intelligent Automation. - Interface Overview Describes key terms and concepts, and provides information about the user interface and its views, such as Dashboard, Reports, Administration, and more. - Integrating Intelligent Automation and Customer Environments Describes how to install and use the Integration Hub (iHub) to integrate Intelligent Automation with Customer resources. - Creating Applications and Modules Explains how to create applications using the Callflow Editor, descriptions of each block, and how to work with prompts. - Troubleshooting Provides solutions to common questions you might have about working with Intelligent Automation.